hunter-teacher-cert/currdev-work-lui5c/unit_plan/lessons/06_intro_lists.md

 ### Learning Objective[s]

+* Students will be able to use lists to store collections of data in Python.
+* Students will be able to use the documentation/reference sheet for lists to write their own practice exercises for lists.
+* Students will be able to differentiate between the list methods that return a value and the list methods that only mutate a list.

 ### Standards

 * **9-12.CT.4** - Implement a program using a combination of student-defined and third-party functions to organize the computation.